Added value for stakeholders

 Our reporting is based on the CR program, established originally in 2010, which takes the financial, social and environmental impact of our business into account, as well as bearing in mind all stakeholders interested in the report.
 We update the program annually if required.

-Our corporate responsibility reporting complies with the CR reporting model for non-listed companies owned by the Finnish State (Government Resolution on Ownership Policy, November 3, 2011, Appendix 3) as well as with the G3 guidelines issued by the Global Reporting Initiative (GRI), a sustainability reporting organization.
+Our corporate responsibility reporting complies with the CR reporting model for non-listed companies owned by the Finnish State (Government Resolution on Ownership Policy, November 3, 2011, Appendix 3) as well as with the G4 Core guidelines issued by the Global Reporting Initiative (GRI).

+The information pertaining to financial responsibility is based on the consolidated financial statements and accounting.
+The indicators for social responsibility are from personnel information systems, payroll systems and accounting.
 In the calculation of staff-related figures, we have followed the general annual reporting guidelines issued by the Finnish Accountancy Board.
+The figures for environmental responsibility are from the Group’s own systems.

 The report has not been verified.
-According to our own assessment, our reporting corresponds to the GRI’s Application Level C, which has also been checked by PricewaterhouseCoopers Oy.
-GRI content Index.
+According to our own assessment, our reporting corresponds to the Core level of the GRI’s G4 guidelines.

 Vice President, Communications and CR